 - within the grounds of, and at and within four metres of an entrance to, all Victorian childcare centres, kindergartens (or preschools) and primary and secondary schools

-- at and within four metres of an entrance to children’s indoor play centres and Victoria public premises (which are all public hospitals and registered community health centres, and certain Victorian Government buildings)
+- at and within four metres of an entrance to children’s indoor play centres and Victorian public premises ( all public hospitals and registered community health centres, and certain Victorian Government buildings)

-- in cars carrying children who are under 18 years of age
+- in cars carrying people who are under 18 years of age

 - at all of Victoria's patrolled beaches within 50 metres of a red and yellow flag

-- within ten metres of children's playground equipment
+- within ten metres of outdoor children's playground equipment

 - within the outdoor areas of all public swimming pool complexes